boazbk/tcs/lec_19_cryptography.md

 ## Public key cryptography

 People have been dreaming about heavier than air flight since at least the days of Leonardo Da Vinci (not to mention Icarus from the greek mythology).
-Jules Vern wrote with rather insightful details about going to the moon in 1865.
+Jules Verne wrote with rather insightful details about going to the moon in 1865.
 But, as far as I know, in all the thousands of years people have been using secret writing, until about 50 years ago no one  has considered the possibility of communicating securely without first exchanging a shared secret key.